The town thought they had buried him. Only two people knew the truth and they weren’t talking.

 “May I come in?”
 Asked Jason in a hushed voice.

-Nathan recognized the voice and opened the door fully.
-Without saying a word, Jason slipped in.
-Pleasantries were exchanged.
+Nathan recognized Jason and opened the door fully.
+Jason slipped in and pleasantries were exchanged.
 Jason was not planning to stay more than a few minutes.
-He didn’t bother to remove his gloves or unbutton his coat.
+He didn’t bother to unbutton his coat.

 “Nathan,” began Jason, speaking in a low but authoritative voice.
-“How would you like to make a quick five hundred dollars?”
+“How would you like to make a quick one hundred dollars?”

 “Good answer,” replied Jason.
 “Here is what I need you to do.”